-Spring 2017 was the first time I hunted black bear, the first time I had been to the Idaho central mountains and my first experience with high-end hunting apparel.
+Spring 2017 was the first time I hunted black bear, the first time I had been to the Idaho central mountains and my first experience with high end hunting clothing.
 Like many, I wrestled for months with my decision in which brand to try.
 After a successful Rocky Mountain elk hunting season, I knew it was time to upgrade the clothes I was wearing and of which I had been so demanding.
 Many friends and family offered input as to which company provided the best value.

 Discovering Skre Gear